 The county may, at the discretion of the Commissioners, designate an individual to represent the county at the BVPS EOF to serve as a liaison between the County EOC and the facility.
-State representation at the EOF is discussed in Section I- Assignment of Responsibilities of the Ohio REP Operations Manual.
+State representation at the EOF is discussed in Section I- Assignment of Responsibilities of The State of Ohio Radiological Emergency Preparedness (REP) Plan.